insitro/redun/docs/source/executors.md

 Spark jobs are essentially a mini compute cluster, with a driver that maintains a SparkContext object, and a number of workers.
 Each worker can have one or more **executors**, which are the processes that run individual tasks in the Spark job.
-They typically run for the life of the application, and send results to the driver when complete.
+They typically run for the life of the application and send results to the driver when complete.
 Executors may use multiple vCPU cores to get their work done, depending on the configuration.

 To use AWS Glue, at a minimum you must configure a temporary location in S3 where files used to communicate between the scheduler and jobs are stored.
 Scratch space, code packaging, and job reuniting are all done in a similar way to the AWS Batch executor.